pgbouncer/pgbouncer.github.io/faq.md

 ## Should PgBouncer be installed on webserver or database server?

 It depends.

-Installing on webserver is good when short-connections are used, then the connection setup latency is minimised - TCP requires couple of packet roundtrips before connection is usable.
-Installing on database server is good when there are many different hosts (eg. webservers) connecting to it, then their connections can be optimised together.
+Installing PgBouncer on the webserver is good when short-lived connections are used; then the connection setup latency is minimised - TCP requires couple of packet roundtrips before connection is usable.
+Installing PgBouncer on the database server is good when there are many different hosts (eg. webservers) connecting to it; then their connections can be optimized together.

 It is also possible to install PgBouncer on both webserver and database servers.
-Only negative aspect of that is that each PgBouncer hop adds small amount of latency to each query.
-So it’s probably best to simply test whether the payoff is worth the cost.
+One negative aspect of that is that each PgBouncer hop adds a small amount of latency to each query.

+In the end, you will need to test which model works best for your performance needs.
+You should also consider how installing PgBouncer will affect the failover of your applications in the event of a webserver vs database server going away.